-Our incredible team of tutors are extremely qualified and excited to be serving their community!
+Our incredible team is extremely qualified and excited to be serving their community!

 Founder of Triangle Writers’ Studio, Srinithi has had a passion for teaching and writing for most of her life.
 She was inspired to start TWS after teaching 3 weeks of free writing camps, aiming to foster an educational environment for young students during the ongoing COVID-19 pandemic.
 As an incoming college freshman at UNC Chapel Hill and blog writer for several organizations such as Body Banter and The Yellow Cardinal, she has immense writing and editing experience.